Republicans sound the alarm about Democratic fervor

 “Republicans are going to struggle to turn out voters if we can’t get a lot more accomplished before November,” said Chris Wilson, a Republican pollster involved in key Senate races in Arizona, Nevada, Texas and elsewhere.

-‘WE’RE IN RE-FREAK-OUT’
+‘WE’RE IN RE-FREAKOUT’

-“We’re in a re-freak-out right now,” said Doug Heye, a former top official at the RNC.
-“If the conversation is on Russia, or White House discord, or Trump’s tweets, we’re clearly not doing what we doing what we need to do.”
+“We’re in a re-freakout right now,” said Doug Heye, a former top official at the RNC.
+“If the conversation is on Russia, or White House discord, or Trump’s tweets, we’re clearly not doing what we need to do.”

 Republicans have watched with deepening alarm as highly motivated Democratic voters came out in force in state special elections in Kentucky and Wisconsin, and in Texas primaries last week.